smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

  ### Questions 3 Answers (50 - 150 words for each technology):
  ~~~
 - TCP : TCP stands for Transmission Control Protocol and is a standard protocol for ensuring successful communication deliveries between devices over a network or the internet.
-The TCP resides in the transport OSI layer and its role in the communications between devices is to ensure the establishment of a connection and that all data has been delivered correctly.
+The TCP resides in the transport OSI layer and its role in communications between devices is to ensure the establishment of a connection and that all data has been delivered correctly.
 It does this by working in collaboration with Internet Protocol rules.
   TCP delivery has continually been developing between client & server since its creation back in the early 1970's.
 It was first designed for the US department of defence and then in the 1980's helped with the development of the internet to be a world wide network.
 One way TCP works between Server and client devices by a web server setting up a connection when asked by the HTTP layer, then the TCP stack will divide the file into numbered packets to be delivered and send them to the IP layer for delivery.
   The TCP layer in the client device will wait and confirm all numbered packets have been received correctly, then assembles all the packets back into the file and send it to the application required.

 - HTTP and HTTPS  : Hypertext Transfer Protocol is a set of communication rules between client & server.
 This protocol is the communications foundation of the internet for browsers and servers, but data transmitted is unencrypted.
 So in the 1990's a more secure protocol of http was developed called https = Hypertext Transfer Protocol Secure.
 The http is an application layer protocol that interprets different types of requests and responses between client & server.
 When wanting to view data from a website the client http protocol will send a series of "GET" requests to the server to ask for all the information it needs to load the webpage.
 To send information to the server (like a form), the client http protocol will send a "PUT" request.
   The server will also send back coded responses to these requests, some examples are: 400 = Bad Request, 404 = Resource Not Found.
-  Https works in the same way but adds an extra layer of security by combining the requests & responses with SSL & TLS certificates.
+  Https works in the same way but adds an extra layer of security by combining requests & responses with SSL & TLS certificates.
 These are shared by the client and server before exchanging data to verify a trusted connection.

 - Web Browsers (requests, rendering and developer tools)  : Web Browsers are an application software for accessing and viewing websites over the internet.
 Using the http / https protocols between a client and server to receive the information requested, the browser will then compile the web documents to render them in html which is used to design web pages and display to the user the web sites content.
 Web browser features can include: a home page, URL address bar, navigation buttons, bookmark options, history of visited websites and refresh button.
 Current web browsers will also include developer tools.
 These are tools that allow users to inspect & debug the rendered web sites html , css and javascript properties.
 Developers will use these to help in building better websites, diagnosing any problems and measuring its performance all in real time as they view / build the web page.